 Coaches are some of the world’s most important and impactful people.
 They are entrusted with young lives, often spending more time with them than their parents and teachers.
 Coaches are expected to provide a safe environment, communicate in a positive way, teach fundamental skills and tactics and give direction during games.
 They help young people become fit and to develop character.
-In today’s world, coaches are expected to teach young people more than just hockey skills but also safety, harassment, bullying, sportsmanship and life lessons.
-It is the coach’s responsibility to create an environment that is a positive experience for all.
+In today’s world, coaches are expected to teach young people more than just hockey skills but also sportsmanship, positive life skills and lessons, safety and how to deal with challenging situations that may arise on and off the ice.

 Coaches trained through Hockey Alberta provide leadership, education, instruction, and contribute to the growth of more than 64,000 athletes across the province.
 Along with the life lessons imparted by coaches, the importance of hockey specific skills and the ability by a coach to teach them are directly related to the development of players.